Bombardier Global Express: Global 5500/6500

-In May 2018, Bombardier unveiled the Global 5500 and 6500.
-It was expected to enter service at the end of 2019.
-It has an optimized wing for a Mach 0.90 top speed, a revamped cabin inspired by the Global 7500 with its Nuage seat and updated Rolls-Royce BR710 Pearl engines with up to 13% lower fuel burn for better operating costs.
-It has better hot and high performance and 500 and 600 nmi of additional range for 5,700 and 6,600 nmi, respectively.

-The engines have 9% more thrust.

 By October 2018, 70% of the flight testing hours were completed.
 The programme involved two flight-test Global 6500s, as the 5500 is a simple 0.8 m shrink.
 The redesigned wings are built by Mitsubishi Heavy Industries.
 By December, the flight-test program was nearly three-quarters complete.
 By May 2019, 90% of the flight testing was completed by two modified 6000s and one modified 5000.

 In September 2019, Bombardier announced the Transport Canada Type Certification of both models, before entry-into-service later in 2019 and FAA/EASA approval.
 Bombardier announced the Global 6500 entry-into-service on 1 October.
 EASA Type Certification of both models was announced in October 2019.
 Shortly after, the Global 5500 range was extended by 200 nmi to 5900 nmi at Mach 0.85.

 FAA Type Certification of both variants was announced in December 2019.
 Bombardier announced the entry-into-service of the Global 5500 in June 2020.
 The first Global 5500 was delivered in July 2020, to " longtime Bombardier customer Unicorp National Developments, headquartered in Orlando, Florida."

-In 2023, the Global 5500 costs $47.4 million, while the Global 6500 costs $58 million.
+In 2023, the Global 5500 costs $47.4 million, and the Global 6500 costs $58 million.